One-Day Meeting in Combinatorics

 University of Oxford

-A One-Day Meeting in Combinatorics will be held in the Mathematical Institute, University of Oxford on Wednesday 5 June 2013.
-Schedule and abstracts can be found below.
+A One-Day Meeting in Combinatorics will be held in the Mathematical Institute, University of Oxford on Wednesday 1 June 2022.
+The schedule can be found below.

 Schedule